hydroper/as3parser/docs/compilers/special-cases.md

 ## Dynamic

-* The `Object` and `*` data types are fully dynamic, thus they may be mixed freely in operations, such as addition, property and query operators.
+* The `Object` and `*` data types are fully dynamic, thus they may be mixed freely in operations, such as addition, property and query operators and iteration.
-* There are `dynamic` classes, which allow for dynamic property operations.
+* There are `dynamic` classes, which allow for dynamic property operations and iteration.